 Since a relatively unknown Belgian midfielder by the name of Jean-Marc Bosman helped change the face of football in 1995, the Premier League has seen some memorable free transfers.

-Whilst modern football see’s club continue to spend millions breaking transfer-records, there’s nothing quite like a bargain that works out brilliantly.
+Whilst modern football see’s clubs continue to spend millions breaking transfer-records, there’s nothing quite like a bargain that works out brilliantly.

-Here are five of the best free transfers in Premier League history…
+Milner’s extension got us thinking about the standout free transfers in top-flight history, so here are five of the best in Premier League history…

 Coventry City to Liverpool, 2000